lab176344/scikit-THI_CIAD/README.rst

 .. -*- mode: rst -*-
-scikit-THI
+Scikit-THI
 ============

-Schikit-THI is a modified version of the scikit-learn [1] repository.
+Scikit-THI is a modified version of the scikit-learn [1] repository.
 The modifications are mainly in the Random Forest implementation of the scikit-learn [1] repository.

 About Scikit
 [1] scikit-learn is a Python module for machine learning built on top of